 And when your student does something great … do an air high 5!

 You & the student high 5 the camera on your device …. just be sure to show the student how far away from the camera they should stop.
-I show them the distance holding my palms about hand width apart.
+I show them the distance holding my palms about a hand width apart.

 Saying ‘see you later’